serdeliverance/blog/_drafts/hexagonal-arch-implementation-scala3.md

 # Adapters

-# Implementing GetAllAccountsUseCase
+# Implementing the get all accounts use case

 # Adding more adapters and implementing the missing ones

-# Wiring all together
+# Wiring all things together

 `TODO create server instantiating resources`